cselab/Mirheo/docs/source/user/installation.rst

 Installation
 ############

-uDeviceX
+YMeRo
 ********

-uDeviceX requires at least Kepler-generation NVIDIA GPU and depends on a few external tools and libraries:
+YMeRo requires at least Kepler-generation NVIDIA GPU and depends on a few external tools and libraries:

 - Unix-based OS
 - NVIDIA CUDA toolkit version >= 8.0